-what happens when the driver who hit you doesn't have enough liability coverage?
+What happens when the driver who hit you doesn't have enough liability coverage?
 Or, even worse, takes off?
 Uninsured and underinsured motorist coverages exist to financially protect you from irresponsible drivers.
-And compared to liability, comprehensive, and collision, it's quite affordable.
+And compared to liability, comprehensive, and collision, it can be quite affordable.

 quick coverage facts

-- Used when the at-fault driver doesn't have enough liability coverage
+- Used when the at-fault driver doesn't have enough (or any) liability coverage

 - Can save you from having to pay for a car accident you didn't cause

-- Costs more to add to your policy in states with more uninsured drivers
+- Usually costs more to add to your policy in states with more uninsured drivers

 how uninsured and underinsured motorist coverage works